-- Patrols streets to locate stray animals and promptly captures animals and transports them to an animal shelter.
+- Patrols streets to locate stray animals and promptly captures animals and transports them to the animal shelter.

 - Responds to complaints concerning animal problems or violations of animal control ordinances, including but not limited to animals running at large, bites, property damage or injuries.

 - Removes dead, injured or dangerous animals from streets and disposes of them properly; to include apprehending, lifting and carrying said animals.